Communication, activities help dementia patients

 Staff training improves satisfaction as well as care

-The challenges of caring for a patient with dementia differ from patient to patient because the symptoms vary greatly between patients.
+The challenges of caring for a patient with dementia differ from patient to patient because the symptoms vary greatly among patients.
 There are, however, ways to communicate and methods to employ that enable patients to retain or enhance abilities and experience less agitation.

 "First, we need to remember that dementia is a cluster of symptoms, not just one disease," says Nancy Ledoux, MDiv, chaplain at Hospice Care in Stoneham, MA.

-Dementia is characterized by memory loss, confusion, and impaired judgment, but can be caused by a multitude of illnesses such as Parkinson’s disease, multiple strokes, and Huntington’s disease, she says.
+Dementia is characterized by memory loss, confusion, and impaired judgment, and can be caused by a multitude of illnesses such as Parkinson’s disease, multiple strokes, and Huntington’s disease, she says.
 "Of course, the greatest cause of dementia is Alzheimer’s disease, which accounts for 75% of all dementias," she adds.

 "Although memory deficit is a hallmark of dementia, I don’t believe it is the main challenge we face in caring for patients," says Jan McGillick, MA, senior director of education and outreach for the Alzheimer’s Association of St. Louis.
 The greatest challenge is learning to communicate in a manner that doesn’t upset or further disorient the patient, she says.